ChenShengsGitHub/ChenShengsGitHub.github.io/_pages/about.md

 I am Sheng (Shawn) Chen, a fourth-year doctoral student at the School of Computer Science and Engineering, [Sun Yat-sen University](https://www.usnews.com/education/best-global-universities/china/computer-science?name=Sun+Yat+sen+University).
 My research interests include _machine learning for protein structure prediction, protein design, and drug design_.

 I am fortunate to be under the guidance of Professor Yuedong Yang at Sun Yat-sen University.
 I anticipate completing my doctoral studies by July 2025.
 I am currently seeking research positions, including roles in academia (faculty), postdoctoral positions, or in industry.
-My primary objective is to continue exploring _machine learning for life science_ which I am passionate about.
+My primary objective is to continue exploring _machine learning for life science_, which I am passionate about.

 If you're interested in collaborating with me, feel free to download my [CV](/files/resume.pdf) for more information.
 If you’d like a glimpse into my personality, here’s a [snapshot](https://www.16personalities.com/profiles/entp-a/x/4mmrrymeq) from a _16personalities_ assessment.